 Certification Authority Authorization (CAA) records are a security policy used by DNS Administrators in order to let Certificate Authorities (CAs) know who is allowed to issue SSL certificates for that particular domain.
 The idea was drafted in January 2013.
 If you would like to learn more about CAA records, you can view the entirety of RFC 6844 here.
 This guide will walk you through creating CAA records inside of your No-IP account.

-On the left side, click on My Services and then DNS Records
+On the left side, click on Managed DNS and then DNS Records.

-Click on Modify next to the domain you wish to add the CAA record to
+Click on Add Record to the right of your domain you wish to add the CAA record to.

 There are three options to edit: